 A hearing shall be held at a time and place to be determined by the arbitrator.
-The arbitrator shall give his or her decision in writing within three (3) months of the completion of the hearing.
+The arbitrator shall give their decision in writing within three (3) months of the completion of the hearing.
 The arbitrator's decision will be final and binding on all Parties.